Pigeon pea: The Americas

-In the Caribbean coast of Colombia, like the Atlántico department of Colombia, the sopa de guandú con carne salada (or simply "gandules") is made with pigeon peas, yam, plantain, yuca, and spices.
+In the Caribbean coast of Colombia, such as the Atlántico department of Colombia, the sopa de guandú con carne salada (or simply "gandules") is made with pigeon peas, yam, plantain, yuca, and spices.
 During the week of Semana santa a sweet is made out of pigeon peas called dulce de guandules which is made by mashed and sweetened pigeon peas with origins in the maroon community of San Basilio de Palenque.

 In the Dominican Republic, a dish made of rice and green pigeon peas called moro de guandules is a traditional holiday food.
+It is also consumed as guandules guisados, which is a savoury stew with coconut and squash served with white rice.
+A variety of sancocho is also made based on green pigeon peas that includes poultry, pork, beef, yams, yucca, squash, plantain and others.
+Dominicans have a high regard for this legume and it is consumed widely.

 In Panama, pigeon peas are used in a dish called Arroz con guandú y coco or "rice with pigeon peas and coconut" traditionally prepared and consumed during the end of year holidays.

 In Puerto Rico, arroz con gandules is made with rice and pigeon peas and sofrito which is a traditional dish, especially during Christmas season.
 Pigeon peas can also be made in to a stew called asopao de gandules, with plantain balls.
+Escabeche de gandules is a spicy pickled pigon pea salad typically served with bread.
+Pigeon peas are also used to make hummus on the island and called hummus de gandules.

 Jamaica also uses pigeon peas instead of kidney beans in their rice and peas dish, especially during the Christmas season.

 Trinidad and Tobago and Grenada have their own variant, called pelau, which includes either beef or chicken, and occasionally pumpkin and pieces of cured pig tail.

 Unlike in some other parts of the Greater Caribbean, in The Bahamas pigeon peas are used in dried form, light brown in color to make the heartier, heavier, signature Bahamian staple dish "Peas 'n Rice."